We have been working on improving the infrastructure inside of Vikingskipet.

 We have completed the first of two weekends of installation.
 In the first weekend we completed all the cable runs, and everything is ready for the next weekend – when we will weld the fiber optics (with pigtails) and install them in duplexes into ODF’s.

-The longest run around the hall is 633 meters of G12 fiber (6 pairs) and the most traffic intensive run are 353 meters of G48 (24 pairs).
+The longest run around the hall is 633 meters of G12 fiber (6 pairs) and the most traffic intensive run are 353 meters of G48 (24 pairs) – 986 meters in total, only short of 14 meters on 1k meters.
 Everything is single mode.

 I recommend you to read a bit here if you don’t know what fiber optic cables are: